 Continued Service for Consumers

-In Orders issued in 2020 and on February 24, 2021, the FCC temporarily paused periodic program integrity reviews and made temporary changes to general de-enrollment, non-usage de-enrollment, recertification, and reverification requirements.
+In an Order issued on June 28, 2021, the FCC made temporary changes to general de-enrollment, recertification, and reverification requirements.

-- Recertification is on hold for all subscribers with anniversary dates between April 14, 2020, and September 28, 2021.
+- Recertification is now on hold for all subscribers with anniversary dates that fall on or between April 14, 2020, and December 29, 2021.
 Affected subscribers will only be recertified once in the calendar year 2021.

 State Agency Access to the National Verifier